JennEYoon/datasciY/logs-7.23.2020.md

   * structured matrix still useful for efficient memory operations in C or Fortran compatible code.
   * do some practice with dictionary and list
   * go back and see if I can improve on SO answer.

+#### matplotlib demo
+  * ax vs plt methods
+  * use ax method as main, use in Jupyter notebooks
+  * plt method for REPL, print to screen.
+  * review backend.use(), ioff and ion